Quantum Software Engineering: Landscapes and Horizons: Quantum Software Testing

-Property-based testing~\cite{fink1997property,claessen2011quickcheck} uses specifications of essential properties to produce testing criteria and procedures which focus on these properties in a systematic manner.
-Honarvar and Nagarajan~\cite{honarvar2020property} presented \texttt{QSharpCheck}, a property-based testing approach for quantum software written in Q\#.
-To this end, they defined a testing specification language to specify the properties of Q\# programs.
+{\textit{$\bullet$ Property-based Testing}.} Property-based testing~\cite{fink1997property,claessen2011quickcheck} uses specifications of essential properties to produce testing criteria and procedures which focus on these properties in a systematic manner.
+It has been shown to be a promising tool for generating test cases that reveal program faults in classical software.

+Honarvar {\it et al.}~\cite{honarvar2020property} presented \texttt{QSharpCheck}, a property-based testing approach for quantum software written in Q\#.
+To this end, they defined a testing specification language to specify the properties of Q\# programs as assertions.
 The whole design of the language is inspired by several ideas, such as the syntax of Q\#, quantum predicates and predicate transformers by D'Hondt and Panangaden~\cite{d2006quantum}, and quantum Hoare logic by Ying~\cite{ying2012floyd}.
-In the language, a test is represented by four parts: test property name and parameters, allocation and setup, function call, and asset and de-allocate.
+In the language, a test is represented by four parts: test property name and parameters, allocation and setup, function call, and assert and deallocate.
 They also identified several types of assertions that formed the basis of post-conditions and assertion types associated with the test specification language.
 Based on these specified properties, one can generate various types of test cases, run the test cases to test Q\# programs, and check the output results to see if there are any problems within the programs.
 Moreover, they also showed some basic considerations on the design and implementation of \texttt{QSharpCheck} tool and carried out two case studies to demonstrate the effectiveness of \texttt{QSharpCheck} through mutation analysis of Q\# programs.